Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits

 where $\gamma,\varsigma \in \mathbbm{R}$.

-The possible quantum IW contractions of these real $r$-matrices can be deduced from Sec.~\ref{sec:2.0} and (for the considered real form and physical basis) they lead to the corresponding quantum inhomogeneous Euclidean algebras.
+The possible quantum IW contractions of these real $r$-matrices can be read out from Sec.~\ref{sec:2.0} and they lead to the corresponding quantum $D = 3$ inhomogeneous Euclidean algebras.
 Namely, $r_I$ and $r_{II}$ have the following inhomogeneous contraction limits

 $r_{III}$ has two inequivalent contraction limits